 - The interviewer will be a well-trained professional.
 They’ll ask the right questions, retain the right information, and deliver the results to your company in an easily digestible format.

-If you don’t have the resources to hire an outside vendor, you can of course conduct the interviews in-house.
+If you don’t have the resources to hire an outside vendor, you can, of course, conduct the interviews in-house.
 If you decide to go this route, be sure to choose interviewers who were not immediately involved with the sales opportunity in question.

-If you use a third-party vendor to conduct your interviews, they will likely prepare their own list of generic questions.
+If you use a third-party vendor to conduct your win/loss analysis interviews, they will likely prepare their own list of generic questions.
 Regardless, you should consider coming up with a few questions specific to your industry that an outside company may not think of.
 Here are a few sample questions to consider:

 - What product or features were you initially interested in?
 Was it a good fit from the start?